Even ditching the Paris accord won't bring back coal's boom times

-As Washington and world leaders watched to see how Donald Trump would respond to the Paris climate pact, the last coal-fired power plant in New England quietly closed its doors for good.
+As President Donald Trump announced plans to withdraw from the Paris climate pact, the last coal-fired power plant in New England quietly closed its doors for good.

 "Economics, not regulation, is the prime driver of near-term coal sector distress," wrote Swami Venkataraman, an analyst with Moody's Investors Service.
 Cheaper natural gas and renewable energy will be the primary culprit behind coal power plant closures for the next three to five years, he said.
 "The trend of low gas prices and declining renewable costs are independent of expectations created by the CPP and will continue to affect coal-fired generation even in its absence."